-Chiricahua is home to over 30 species of snakes, five of them being rattlesnakes, Mojave, rock, black-tailed, twin-spotted, and Western diamondback.
+Chiricahua is home to over 30 species of snakes, five of which are rattlesnakes: Black-Tailed, Western Diamondback, Banded Rock, Twin-Spotted, and Mojave.
 As a vital component of the park's ecosystem, rattlesnakes are protected, like all plants and animals.
 Rattlesnakes help control rodent populations, a large portion of their diet.
-Predators, whether bobcats or coyotes or snakes, control prey that can grow out of balance otherwise.
+Predators, whether bobcats, coyotes or snakes, control prey that can grow out of balance otherwise.
 Rattlesnakes are also important prey for raptors and other animals like the coyote and raccoon, allowing a balanced ecosystem.

 Using hollow, needle-like fangs that fold out when the mouth opens, rattlesnakes inject venom in split-second contact with prey, or an animal or human that poses a direct threat to the snake.
 The fangs have venom ducts that connect to glands under their back jaws.
 These jaws are connected with ligaments only, allowing them to stretch greatly around prey.

 Rattlesnakes are extremely sensitive to chemical cues.
 Their long, forked tongues, which they stick out to pick up scents, transmit odors to receptors in what is called a "Jacobson's organ" at the roof of their mouths, allowing the snakes to follow odor trails of envenomed prey.

 Rattlesnakes don't have ears but they can pick up, or feel, vibrations.

 Very familiar with their home ranges, rattlesnakes have favorite spots for hunting, resting, nesting, and return over and over again to places where they were born, where they have given birth and even places they have mated in the past.